olivomarco/azurearc-mi/azurearc-mi-vm.md

 KeyVault, of course, is just an example and can be substituted with any Azure service.

-Our machine will be a Virtual Machine named `arc-server.lab` running on a local Proxmox (KVM) server, and will connect to Azure Cloud to our KeyVault named `zerotrust-arc-kv`.
+Our machine will be a Virtual Machine named `arc-server.lab` running on a local Proxmox (KVM) server, and will connect to Azure Cloud to our KeyVault named `passwordless-arc-mi`.

 We will also assume that this machine has already been onboarded to Arc by installing the agent on it [as per instructions](https://docs.microsoft.com/en-us/azure/azure-arc/servers/onboard-portal).
 The VM will be onboarded in Azure Arc with the name `arc-server`.